At last a no drip teapot.

 The Festival of Speed is an annual hill climb, held in late June or early July.
 But not at the circuit.
 It is held in the grounds of Goodwood House featuring historic and modern motor-racing vehicles.

 Following the success of the hill climb, racing returned to the Goodwood circuit in 1998.
 The Goodwood Revival is a three-day festival held each September for the types of cars and motorcycles that would have competed during the circuit’s original period, 1948–1966.
 Historic aircraft help to complete the vintage feel.
 Nearly everyone dresses up in vintage outfit from mods and rockers to racing drivers and just smart period clothes.

-The track is now used for classic races, track days, and
+The track is now used for classic races, track days, and try-out days.

 A well cooked, as opposed to a well done steak is difficult to find.
 However the steak I was served at Woodies is worth going back to for another look see.